Deepakdalal081/selecting-stocks-for-vertical-spread-option-strategy/README.md

 **Vertical Spreads: A Comprehensive Guide to Options Trading**
 ##

-In the world of options trading, managing risk while optimizing returns is crucial.
-Vertical spreads are one of the most effective strategies for achieving this balance.
-A vertical spread involves simultaneously buying one option and selling another of the same type (either calls or puts), with the same expiration date but different strike prices.
+In the world of options trading, managing risk while optimizing returns is crucial. **Vertical spreads** are one of the most effective strategies for achieving this balance.
+A vertical spread involves simultaneously buying one **option and selling another** of the same type **(either calls or puts)**, with the same expiration date but different strike prices.
 #
-These spreads provide traders with a structured approach to capitalize on directional market movements while limiting both risk and reward.
-They are particularly useful when a trader has a defined outlook—moderately bullish or bearish—rather than expecting extreme price movements.
+These spreads provide traders with a structured approach to capitalize on directional market movements while limiting **both risk and reward**.
+They are particularly useful when a trader has a defined outlook—moderately **bullish or bearish—rather** than expecting extreme price movements.
 <br/>
 #
 Vertical spreads are broadly classified into four types based on market sentiment:<br/>